How Does Mosio Compare to Twilio for Text Messaging?

 We get asked this question by clients sometimes and the confusion is understandable.
 Twilio is a very popular developer platform for text messaging and voice services.
 It has done a lot for text messaging and is one of about a half dozen vendors we use.
 A client asked, we shared this analogy and it made perfect sense, so here’s the email.
 We hope it helps you too.

 TL;DR, Twilio is an aggregator, a connection to the mobile networks.
-It provides the nuts and bolts to create a solution, but does not provide the solution itself.
-You still have to develop and code the solution yourself.
-Mosio provides customizable modules configured to create solutions.
+It provides the nuts and bolts to send/receive text messages, but does not provide a “ready to use” solution for research projects.
+You still have to develop, code and manage the solution yourself.
+Mosio provides customizable modules configured to achieve research communications and data collection objectives.

 Here’s a breakdown of the SMS ecosystem…